Capgemini/capgemini.github.io/_posts/2023-01-06-pact-contract-testing-with-kafka.md

 }
 ```

-`@ExtendWith` allows us to specify both the `PactConsumerTestExt` and the `MockitoExtention` to initialise our Mockito/Pact annotations.
+`@ExtendWith` allows us to specify both the `PactConsumerTestExt` and the `MockitoExtension` to initialise our Mockito/Pact annotations.

 `@PactTestFor` at the class level allows us to specify the providerName, this value is important as it will need to match the name used when we build the provider tests. `providerType` indicates that this is a test for an asynchronous system and the `pactVersion` allows us to declare the Pact version (V3 in this case).